 Reseller

-Head out to thrift stores and yard sales to find items you could fix or clean up then resell.
+Head out to thrift stores and yard sales to find items you could fix or clean up and then resell.
 Join groups on Facebook or create an account on a resale site like eBay to sell your repurposed goods.
-Look for items with mass appeal that won't take too long to fix up and you can buy for super cheap.
+Look for items with mass appeal that won't take too long to fix up that you can buy for super cheap.
 Small furniture pieces and old picture or window frames are easy to clean, paint, and even redesign to create fun, functional home décor items.
 If you're more artistic, look for pieces you can use to make unique found art.

 YouTuber

-Some kids and teens make a living with their YouTube channel.
-Once you establish a following you can sign up for an online advertising tool to make money from your channel or look for paid sponsors.
-If you get a large enough following and have a unique platform you could go on to get paid for public appearances.
-Start by checking out what teen YouTubers are the most successful.
-Then come up with an original idea that will appeal to a wide audience.
-Plan your videos in advance for a more professional feel and get the word out about your new venture.
+Some kids and teens make a living with their YouTube channel, and you could totally be one of them.
+Once you establish a following, you can sign up for an online advertising tool to make money from your channel or look for paid sponsors.
+If you get a large enough following and have a unique platform, you could go on to get paid for public appearances.

 Seasonal and Summer Jobs for 16-Year-Olds